-Thursir Germanic Demon home image home image
+Thursir Germanic home image home image

 The rich tapestry of Germanic folklore is woven with a myriad of supernatural beings, from the benevolent elves to the fearsome trolls.
 Among these creatures, the Thursir occupy a unique and enigmatic place.
 These demonic beings, often portrayed as malevolent giants, have left their indelible mark on Germanic mythology.